HomeEnterprise ITBlockchainModi govt mulling to bring national level blockchain framework

 Preferred Source of Google

-The Union is mulling to bring a national level blockchain framework for the next-generation technology to be deployed across various sector.
-While replying to question in the Lok Sabha, the Union minister of state for and IT Sanjay Dhotre said that an approach paper on National Level Blockchain Framework is being prepared.
+The Union government is mulling to bring a national level blockchain framework for the next-generation technology to be deployed across various sector.
+While replying to question in the Lok Sabha, the Union minister of state for electronics and Sanjay Dhotre said that an approach paper on National Level Blockchain Framework is being prepared.

-In a written submission, the ministry of electronics and (MeitY) said, “Considering the potential of Blockchain Technology and the need for shared infrastructure for different use cases, an approach paper on National Level Blockchain Framework is being prepared…”
+In a written submission, the ministry of electronics and information technology (MeitY) said, “Considering the potential of Blockchain Technology and the need for shared infrastructure for different use cases, an approach paper on National Level Blockchain Framework is being prepared…”

 The minister also emphasised that blockchain technology as one of the important research areas having application potential in different domains such as governance, banking and finance, cyber security and so on.”